Aleksey Kovalev: Biography

 Aleksei Kovalev was born in the village of Burlin, Kazakh SSR, son of the farmer of Russian nationality.
 After high school, he worked in the kolkhoz.
-He was drafted into the Red Army in 1944.
+He was drafted into the Red Army in 1942.

 Reichstag photograph

 When Yevgeny Khaldei reached the Reichstag after its pacification, Khaldei found that a number of Soviet flags had already been planted there.
 Allegedly, when he asked who had first raised the Soviet flag over the building, the soldiers present singled out Kovalev, Abdulkhakim Ismailov, and Leonid Gorychev.
 Khaldei produced a flag of his own and asked the men to help him to the roof.
 Kovalev attached the flag used in Raising a Flag over the Reichstag.

-Kovalev was demobilized in 1950 and joined the Kiev Fire Department the next year.
+Kovalev was demobilized in 1950 and joined the Kyiv Fire Department the next year.
 In 1958, he joined the Communist Party of the Soviet Union.
 Kovalev retired as a Lieutenant Colonel in 1988 and died on 7 September 1997 in Kyiv.
 He is buried in the city at the Baikove Cemetery.